 With the assistance of a top domestic violence attorney, a missed court date does not guarantee a failure to appear conviction.
 A Wilton failure to appear lawyer might even be able to help have your warrant dismissed.

 Failure to Appear Laws in Wilton

 There are two separate statutes that address the crime of failure to appear.
 Connecticut General Statutes (C.G.S.) § 53a-172 governs failure to appear in the first degree while C.G.S. § 53a-173 covers this offense in the second degree.

 First-degree failure to appear is the more serious of the two charges.
 As a Class D felony, first-degree failure to appear can lead to a prison term of between one and five years.
 In addition to prison, it also carries a fine of up to $5,000.
 You can be found guilty of this offense if you fail to attend a scheduled hearing in court for an underlying felony charge or conviction.

 Second-degree failure to appear applies to anyone on probation or currently facing charges for a misdemeanor.
 A conviction can lead to no more than one year in county jail and a fine of up to $2,000.

 In addition to the potential penalties that come with a conviction, it is important to remember the underlying charges would remain outstanding.
-A skilled Wilton attorney can help you if you are facing a failure to appear charge and work to see those charges reduced or dismissed.
+A skilled Wilton failure to appear attorney can help you if you are facing this charge and work to see those charges reduced or dismissed.